Jun-Patel/Applied-Machine-Learning-Fundamentals/README.md

 **Topic:** Regression / Model Tuning
 **Summary:** A white-wine quality project built around regression modeling and hyperparameter tuning.
 The notebook includes data loading, exploratory analysis, model training, and tuning-oriented comparison.

+### 14. `Investigating_KMeans_Clustering.ipynb`
+**Topic:** Unsupervised Learning / Clustering
+**Summary:** An exploratory analysis of K-Means clustering used to identify natural groupings within a dataset.
+The notebook walks through data preparation, cluster training, visualization, and evaluation of cluster structure using techniques such as the elbow method and cluster interpretation.

 ---

 ## Design philosophy of this portfolio